The Latest in Natural Decoration: Raw Style

-Raw decoration brings nature into the home, with tree trunks made into side tables, branches that become hooks for clothes, and beams of untreated wood.
+Raw decoration brings nature into the home, with tree trunks turned into side tables, branches that become hooks for clothes, and beams of untreated wood.

 Raw style brings us authentic, natural elements and avoids artificiality at all costs.
 Did you know that this style of natural decor has its origins in cookery?
 The raw food movement advocates the consumption of products that are uncooked, unprocessed, or cooked at low temperatures.
 One of the biggest dining trends around today, the raw movement has inspired the world of interior design to embrace raw decor.
 Based on an eco-friendly philosophy, this movement seeks not only to bring nature into design but also to champion recycling.
 Because why throw things away when they can still be used – or even reused in a new way?